 Ditch the takeout and serve up a batch of this 30-minute low carb Shrimp Cauliflower Fried Rice!
-225 calories and 2 Weight Watchers Freestyle SP
+Your family won’t even know that it’s made with cauliflower.

 Success was mine when my two boys, self-proclaimed enemies of “all things cauliflower” each ate an enormous helping of this shrimp cauliflower fried rice, then went back for seconds!
 Truth be told, they had no idea it was made with cauliflower rice.
 They thought they were scarfing up our usual fried rice recipe.

 They’re both great veggie eaters, except when it comes to cauliflower and mushrooms.
 Mushrooms – my top-of-the-heap, slam dunk favorite vegetable.
 Like a dagger to my heart.